jwg20286/Linux-configure/README.md

 Latex macro package.

 =====
-tlmgr error: **cannot setup TLPDB in /home/jwg20286/texmf at /usr/bin/tlmgr line 5308** is is generated when tlmgr was not initialized.
++ tlmgr error: **cannot setup TLPDB in /home/jwg20286/texmf at /usr/bin/tlmgr line 5308** is is generated when tlmgr was not initialized.
 In most cases, launching the following command (as a normal user) solves the problem:
 `tlmgr init-usertree`

++ Set tlmgr repository:
+`tlmgr option repository my-repository`
+for example, `my-repository` is `ftp://tug.org/historic/systems/texlive/2014/tlnet-final` for tlmgr2014.

++ Once set, one should be able to search packages with the command `tlmgr search --global --file package_file_name`, and then install it with the command `tlmgr install package_name`.
+One can also list all installed packages with the command `tlmgr list --only-installed`.